AlenPaunov/pb-interactive-course/EN/00-Intro-to-Programming/04-PyCharm.md

 [slide]
-# What is Node.js?
+# What is PyCharm?
-Node.js == server-side JavaScript runtime + toolset for developers
+The Python IDE with intelligent code completion, quick-fixes, and much more…

+For Windows, Linux and macOS

-Executes JavaScript (JS) code outside of the Web browser [image src="https://github.com/AlenPaunov/pb-interactive-course/blob/00-js-intro-to-programming/assets/intro-to-programming-3.png"/]
+[image src="https://github.com/AlenPaunov/pb-interactive-course/blob/00-js-intro-to-programming/assets/intro-to-programming-3.png"/]

 # Installing VS Code